Ankushryuga/Golang/go-system-design-pattern/System_design_approach.md

 3. Caching
 4. Database sharding

 > [!IMPORTANT]
+> Be ready for open systems.
+> Like for future changes.
+> To make future changes how can we make it open system for future contribution.

+> [!IMPORTANT]
 > Discuss potential solutions and trade-offs.
 Everything is a trade-off.
 Address bottlenecks using [principles of scalable system design]().